Gricel-lee/Quartet-MRS-DSL/README.md

 ![image](https://user-images.githubusercontent.com/63869574/157304117-8c0b7fd3-b38c-4126-b9e8-8cc52e0ddc05.png)

-Replace these folders with the ones provided here.
+Replace these folders with the ones provided here in Github.

 Right click on the .xtext file on the src folder (of the first plugin) > Run As > MWE2: